Montana Hot Spot Lending Program

 Is there a limit to how much data a patron can use?

-The mobile devices come with a pre-paid one-year unlimited data plan.
-However, with Verizon, there is a possibility that data could be limited if a device exceeds 25GB/month for three consecutive months.
+If a hotspot has used a large amount of data during a billing period, much greater than the average usage for that area, it may be “de-prioritized” which can cause slower download speeds when the network experiences high traffic.
+With Verizon, there is a possibility that data could be limited if a device exceeds 25GB/month for three consecutive months.
 This is the official policy: "In the event data usage exceeds 25GB each billing cycle for three (3) consecutive billing cycles, data throughput speeds will automatically be reduced to 600kbps for data usage exceeding 25GB per billing cycle on a go-forward basis."
 Verizon has assured MSL that this almost never happens, and if it did, Verizon would first try to find out why there is such high data usage over a given period of time before imposing a data limitation.
 For the libraries that use Verizon, though, it is a good idea to be aware of this possibility.

 What does a patron need to use a hot spot?